 Technology, Design, and Innovation strategist at the Office of the CEO, SAP, focusing on technology and architecture strategy and strategic operational, product, and management innovation.
 Adjunct faculty at Santa Clara University and San Jose State University with the department of computer engineering teaching graduate classes.
 Frequent speaker at conferences, special events, Chirag blogs at Cloud Computing.

-accy2 amazon Amazon Web Services android Apple aws big data briefs cloud cloud computing collaboration conferences Enterprise enterprise 2.0 Entrepreneurship facebook google humor iaas IBM innovation insights integration ipad iphone marketing microsoft netsuite open source openstack paas saas salesforce.com sap Security social media software as a service Startup Advice startups Tech Market Analysis twitter vc funding venture capital vmware xero
+accy2 amazon Amazon Web Services android Apple aws big data briefs cloud cloud computing collaboration conferences Enterprise enterprise 2.0 enterprise software Entrepreneurship facebook google humor iaas IBM innovation insights integration ipad iphone marketing microsoft netsuite open source openstack paas saas salesforce.com sap Security social media software as a service Startup Advice startups Tech Market Analysis twitter vc funding venture capital vmware

 - The Appinions Blog: 30;] Which Companies...

 - Agent in engAGemENT: 30;] Cloud Ave Article:...